Stickerbrush/paygo-crud/README.md

 For the react project the most important files and folders:

-`src/` folder that contains the main files of the project__ `public/` react offers this folder to contain static files.
-If we look inside this folder, we have the index.html which is the main file and a set of files that are related to it.__
+`src/` folder that contains the main files of the project<br />
+`public/` react offers this folder to contain static files.
+If we look inside this folder, we have the index.html which is the main file and a set of files that are related to it.<br />
-`package.json`__
+`package.json`<br />

 Inside `src/` we can observe multiple files such as `index.js, App.js and index.css`.
 The first one is the most important one, it takes the `App.js` file that contains the whole application and renders it into the `index.html`. \
 On the other hand, `index.css`, implements global styles.

 And for the django project the most important files and folders:

-`app/` contains the main settings files and urls for the backend engine__ `oauth/` contains all the logic related to the user authentication, as well as the endpoint for login__ `staticfiles/` has all the static content that makes the API pages look nice (i.e swagger styles, and the default DRF styles) when deployed__
+`app/` contains the main settings files and urls for the backend engine<br />
+`oauth/` contains all the logic related to the user authentication, as well as the endpoint for login<br />
+`staticfiles/` has all the static content that makes the API pages look nice (i.e swagger styles, and the default DRF styles) when deployed<br />
-`users/` contains all the business logic related to employees, as well as the endpoint for querying user data__ `utils/` has several utility functions used for Http requests, handling error messages, etc.__
+`users/` contains all the business logic related to employees, as well as the endpoint for querying user data<br />
+`utils/` has several utility functions used for Http requests, handling error messages, etc. <br />

  ## Most important libraries used

+For React:

+- Reactstrap: For component styles <br />
+- Axios: For fetching data from the API endpoints <br />
+- jsonwebtoken: For login token management <br />

+For Django:
+- Django-Rest-Framework: To develop the API
+- Pandas: For loading the csv file into the database
+- SQLite 3: The database engine of choice

+Special mention to Gunicorn and Whitenoise, two libraries needed to deploy a django API app to Heroku